ashleendaly/decentralized-data-sharing/README.md

 # A Blockchain-based Data Sharing Scheme using Attribute-Based Encryption and Semi-Fungible Tokens

 This repository contains the client and key-generation server for a blockchain-based data-sharing scheme utilizing Ciphertext-Policy Attribute-Based Encryption (CP-ABE) and semi-fungible tokens.
-The project is structured to include a Rust package wrapped in WebAssembly, enabling high-performance cryptographic operations in the web environment.

 ## Project Structure